agraef/pure-lang/sphinx/puredomain/doc/reference.rst

 .. rst:role:: pure:obj

-   Generic reference to any kind of Pure object, including namespaces.
+   Generic reference to any kind of Pure object, including Pure modules.
    Useful as the default role.